YangTh599/list-comprehension/list-comprehension-instructions.md

 last_names = ['Williams', 'Perez', 'Matthes', 'Brown', 'Carlsen', 'Brimley', 'Vincent']
 ```
 - Use an `if` statement in your list comprehension to create a NEW list containing only those names from the original list that start with the letter 'b'
-- HINT: You can use index numbers with strings (just like you use index numbers with Python lists)
+- HINT: Each character in a string has an index number, just like each item in a Python list has an index number
-- HINT: What Python method can you use to convert the uppercase last names to all lowercase?
+- HINT: What Python method can you use to convert your uppercase last names to all lowercase last names?
 - Print the original list and the new list